Scalingo/documentation/_posts/platform/app/2000-01-01-sticky-session.md

 * Each operation changing the routing rules of the application will invalidate current cookies and end-users will receive a new version of the cookie and will be routed to a new instance.
+More precisely, those operations made on your app will invalidate current cookies:
   * Deployment
   * Restart
   * Scaling

-* Applications hosted on the platform car be cycled at any time for internal infrastructure management purposes (like dynamic load balancing of the server), when such event happens, the sticky session is also invalidated.
+* Applications hosted on the platform can be recycled at any time for internal infrastructure management purposes (like dynamic load balancing of the server), when such event happens, the sticky sessions are also invalidated.

 ## The case of Meteor Framework